microsoft/greenlands/Docs/AgentToolkit/Getting-Started.md

 1. Server enqueues one or more agents as a regular player and eventually assigns a game to them.
 1. Server sends `PlatformPlayerJoinsGameEvent(agent_service_id, game_id, player_id, …)` event after it initializes a game.
 The `agent_service_id` must be in the list originally sent by the AT in the `AgentReadyEvent`.
 1. AT receives `PlatformPlayerJoinsGameEvent`, that indicates the agent a new game has begun and its assigned `player_id`.
 It creates a `GameThread` instance to handle the game in a new process.
 All events received by the AT with the corresponding `game_id` will be forwarded to the `GameThread` through internal queues.
 Conversely, the `GameThread` will send Events to the AT to represent Agent actions, and the AT will forward them to EventHub.
 1. Inside the `GameThread`, the `GameEnvironment` keeps track of the current game state.
-It is initialized when the game begins, and it can create its initial state from events send by the server or from an external source like Azure Storage.
+It is initialized when the game begins, and it can create its initial state from events sent by the server or from an external source like Azure Storage.
 1. Once the `GameEnvironment` has constructed the initial game state, the main Game loop starts:

     - `GameThread` listens for changes in server (via the AT) and updates `GameState`.